adnanjaw/cronned-rclone/README.md

   daemon --config=/config/ofelia.ini
 ```

-Incase you are using Ofelia labels you can add this command at the end of your docker run or in docker compose `command`
+In case you are using Ofelia labels, you can add this command at the end of your Docker run or Docker Compose command.

 ```bash
  daemon --docker